cjsummers35/NightLight-Pi/README.md

 ## Circuit of night light:

-First set up the button and LED :
+First set up the button and LED make sure the anode of the led goes to the resistor :

 ![Screenshot (30)](https://user-images.githubusercontent.com/100862017/166481176-0b2c8521-4cd4-4b0c-a0de-bba1df3d72d5.png)